 Our Webmaster is always interested in your comments.

-We are able to fund most of our activities from our own resources, but we have been supported by local organisations who have gifted us funds.
+We fund most of our activities from our own resources, but we have been supported by local organisations who have gifted us funds.
 We wish to acknowledge the generous support given by organisations such as the Coalfield Re-Generation Fund; the National Lottery; Rainford Trust; Merseyside Community Foundation; Harry & Mavis Pilkington Trust as well as St Helens Council.